 The region has many castles and manor houses.
 Many are open, offering guided tours, gardens, and cafes.

-A consecrated hub for many centuries.
+A sacred hub for centuries.

 A testament to Romanesque design.